smtd-pat/tech-suite-manual/davis-studio.md

 **Sending a channel to the subwoofers**

-?> **Update:** This has been changed slightly in the latest version of the default project file.
-However this guide should still mostly be correct.
-It will be updated in the future. <!-- TODO -->
+?> **Update:** Both subs are now on a single stereo aux send that will follow the panning of the current channel.

 <!-- panels:start -->